Club Name: | Wolverhampton Wanderers Football Club |

 Rival Clubs: | Aston Villa, Birmingham City, Stoke City, West Bromwich Albion |

 Wolverhampton Wanderers are among the oldest football clubs in England with a rich history dating back to 1877.
 Wolves have also lifted a number of trophies throughout their existence as one of the biggest clubs in the West Midlands.
-While Julen Lopetegui is now overseeing a new era at Molineux.
+While Vitor Pereira now stands at the helm.

 Wolverhampton Wanderers club name

-John Baynton and John Brodie founded Wolves as St Luke’s FC in 1877 having taken the club’s name from the church school that the pair attended.
-But the club changed their name to Wolverhampton Wanderers in 1879 after merging with the football section of the Blakenhall Wanderers cricket club.
+John Baynton and John Brodie founded Wolves as St Luke’s FC in 1877 and took their club’s name from a church school they attended.
+But the club’s name changed to Wolverhampton Wanderers in 1879 after joining with the football side of Blakenhall Wanderers cricket club.

 Founded as: St Luke’s FC (1877-1879)